UCF vs. Memphis NCAA Football Odds, Plays and Insights | October 22, 2021

 - Thus far this season Memphis has two wins against the spread.

-- This season, the Tigers have one against the spread win in two games as an underdog of 2 points or more.
+- The Tigers have covered the spread once this year when underdogs by 1.5 points or more (in two chances).

-- Memphis' games this season have hit the over on three of six set point totals (50%).
+- Memphis' games this year have hit the over on three of six set point totals (50%).

-- Memphis is 1-4 against the spread and 3-3 overall when the team piles up more than 384.2 yards.
+- Memphis is 1-4 against the spread and 3-3 overall when the team amasses over 384.2 yards.

-- The Tigers have turned the ball over two more times (11 total) than the Knights have forced a turnover (9) this season.
+- This season the Tigers have turned the ball over 11 times, two more than the Knights' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.